One dimensional gapped quantum phases and enriched fusion categories: Classification of 1d gapped quantum phases

 \begin{rem} The appearance of the enriched category ${}^\CB\CS$ is rare in literature, but $\CB$ and $\CS$ have appeared in various contexts under different names.
 The category $\CS$ of TDL's was called an ``algebraic higher symmetry'' in \cite{JW20,KLWZZ20b}, but was called a ``fusion categorical symmetry'' in \cite{TW19} and was called a ``categorical symmetry'' by many others.
-When the 1+1D phase is anomaly-free, $\CB$ was called the ``categorical symmetry'' in \cite{JW20,KLWZZ20b}. \end{rem}
+Before we apply the topological Wick rotation, the category $\CB$ can be viewed as the bulk of the gapped boundary phase $\CS$, and was called the ``categorical symmetry'' in \cite{JW20,KLWZZ20b}. \end{rem}

-\begin{rem} The importance of enriched fusion categories was discovered in the study of gapless phases \cite{KZ20a,KZ21}.
+\begin{rem} The importance of enriched fusion categories in the study of topological phases was discovered in the study of gapless phases \cite{KZ20a,KZ21}.
 Its higher dimensional analogues were proposed to give a unified framework to study all gapped/gapless liquid phases with/without symmetries \cite{KZ20a,KZ21,KZ20b}.
 Its relevance in the study of topological phase transitions was demonstrated in \cite{CJKYZ20}.
 However, its significance has not yet been recognized by condensed matter theorists.
 Perhaps a partial reason for this delay is the abstractness of the categorical language.
-We hope that through the restudy of two simple and well-known lattice models in this work we can help some readers to break the language barrier. \end{rem}
+We hope that through the study of two simple and well-known lattice models in this work we can help some readers to break the language barrier. \end{rem}